• Skip to primary navigation

 Instructions

-• Add room temperature eggs and sugar to a mixing bowl and beat until light and fluffy.
+• Add the room temperature eggs, sugar, vanilla extract and a tablespoon of warm water to a mixing bowl.
+Whisk until light and fluffy.
+This will take about 5 minutes.

-• Sift flour to the mixture and fold in.
+• Sift flour and baking powder to the bowl and carefully fold in.

-• Spray a fruit flan pan lightly with oil and add cake batter.
+• Spray a fruit flan pan lightly with oil and add the cake batter.

-• Allow to cool completely in the pan.
+• Allow the cake to cool completely in the pan.

-• In the meantime, wash berries and tap dry.
-Remove stems and cut strawberries into halves.
+• In the meantime, wash the berries and tap dry.
+Remove stems and cut strawberries into halves or slices.

-• Add soft butter to a bowl and mix to a creamy texture.
+• Add the soft butter, almond or vanilla extract to a bowl and mix to a creamy texture.

-• Sift powdered sugar to the bowl and mix until smooth.
+• Sift powdered sugar to the bowl and mix until smooth and creamy.

 • Spread evenly on the completely cooled cake layer.

-• Prepare glaze according to the package instructions or prepare a homemade fruit flan glaze.
+• Prepare the glaze according to the package instructions or prepare a homemade fruit flan glaze.
+Then set aside to cool slightly.

-• Carefully cover all fruit with the lukewarm glaze and allow to cool completely.
+• Carefully cover all fruit with the lukewarm glaze and allow to set completely before serving.

 Nutrition